IntersectMBO/lsm-tree/doc/final-report/final-report.md

 before the updates.
 In the pipelined mode, we do not impose such strict ordering, to overlap I/O with CPU work and to take advantage of multiple cores.

-The pipelined mode is important because parallelisation is vital for handling the actual UTxO workload, which the benckmark resembles.
+The importance of the pipelined mode in the benchmark -- and the reason it is included in the project requirements [@utxo-db-lsm, Section 16.2] -- is that the benchmark corresponds to a (slightly) simplified version of the UTxO workload, and extracting parallelism in the real UTxO workload is important for the `cardano-node` to achieve higher peformance targets.
 The implementation of pipelined execution in this benchmark can in fact be considered a prototype of a pipelined version of the UTxO workload.

 While the performance requirements demand that the benchmark is capable of pipelined execution, they also specify an order for the operations within each